-Date From: Provost Marshal/Police Chief То: MCLEP Manager, Law Enforcement and Corrections Branch, Security Division, Plans, Policies & Operations, Headquarters Marine Corps Subj: REQUEST FOR WAIVER FOR POLICE APPLICANT SUITABILITY (PASR) REVIEW FAILURE; (APPLICANT) Ref: (a) MCO 5580.2 (b) MCCLE Policy Encl: (1) Justification Documents; Applicant During was for the recent PASR, Mr./Mrs''s history of and within his/her investigation which led to the failure of the PASR.
-PMO/N gh this information is within the list of disqualifiers and/or derogatory information for a MCLEP officer, MCPD wishes to continue with the hiring process of applicant based on the modifications in behavior since the incident(s). ant has shown improvement in area(s) based are following examples or by rectifying the issues by performing the following actions: ample(s) here: opinion that Mr./Mrs is able to uphold the standards of a Marine Corps Civilian Law Enforce ement Officer.
-I, PM/PC, acknowledges the risk of employing Mr./Mrs Per the ces, PMO/MCPD requests the opportunity to continue the hiring process for Mr./Mrs. The po int of contact for this request is, at (phone number) or (email address).
+Date From: Provost Marshal/Police Chief То: MCLEP Manager, Law Enforcement and Corrections Branch, Security Division, Plans, Policies & Operations, Headquarters Marine Corps Subj: REQUEST FOR WAIVER FOR POLICE APPLICANT SUITABILITY (PASR) REVIEW FAILURE; (APPLICANT) Ref: (a) MCO 5580.2 (b) MCCLE Policy Encl: (1) Justification Documents; Applicant the recent PASR, Mr./Mrs''s history of and within his/her investigation which led to the failure of the PASR.
+PMO/N gh this information is within the list of disqualifiers and/or derogatory information for a MCLEP officer, MCPD wishes to continue with the hiring process of applicant based on the modifications in behavior since the incident(s).
+Application upon the ant has shown improvement in area(s) based the following examples or by rectifying the issues by performing the following actions: List exa ample(s) here: Enforce r opinion that Mr./Mrs is able to uphold the standards of a Marine Corps Civilian Law ement Officer.
+I, PM/PC, acknowledges the risk of employing Mr./Mrs Per the requests the opportunity to continue the hiring process for Mr./Mrs The poi int of contact for this request is, at (phone number) or (email address).